cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 The question Thompson posed about how much do I trust my compiler continues to resonate with me, as a reminder that in the field of cybersecurity, trust must be continually earned and verified.

 <figure class="jb_picture">
-  {% responsive_image width: "75%" border: "1px solid #808080" path: img/posts/2023/2023-12-27/kent-thompson-moral.png alt: "Kent Thompson's moral" %}
+  {% responsive_image width: "80%" border: "1px solid #808080" path: img/posts/2023/2023-12-27/kent-thompson-moral.png alt: "Kent Thompson's moral" %}
   <figcaption class="stroke">
-    Let's repeat it with him once again: "You can't trust code that you did not totally create yourself."
+    Let's say it again: "You can't trust code that you did not totally create yourself."
   </figcaption>
 </figure>

 Thompson's work highlights the potential risks associated with trusting software tools and emphasizes the necessity of vigilant code review processes.
 Theoretically, this kind of backdoor could still be lurking within the UNIX kernel, and there would be no way of ever knowing.
 Moreover, Thompson identifies this class of attack to be plausible in "any program-handling program such as an assembler, a loader, or even hardware microcode."
-Even if I could download the LLM source code and build my own compiler from scratch, I could still been using a potentially compromised compiler version.
+Even if I could download the [LLVM](https://llvm.org/) source code and build my own compiler from scratch, I could still be using a potentially compromised compiler version.
 As Thompson states, "no amount of source-level verification or scrutiny will protect you from using untrusted code."
 So let's cross our fingers and hope for the best.
 Peace 🤞.